epics-modules/opcua/devOpcuaSup/UaSdk/README.md

 The SDK related configuration only has to be done in this module, which creates a `CONFIG_OPCUA` file that is automatically included by all downstream modules, so that the configuration is always consistent.

+When using the evaluation bundle of the SDK, only regular (shared) builds are supported.
+Do not set `STATIC_BUILD = YES` in your configuration.

 ## Feedback / Reporting issues